Lie groups and Lie algebras: Maximal tori in compact groups, Cartan decomposition

 \subsection{Maximal compact subgroups}

 \begin{theorem} (E. Cartan) Let $G_\theta$ be a real form of a connected semisimple complex group $G$.
-Then any compact subgroup $L$ of $G_\theta$ is conjugate to a subgroup of $K^c$.
-In particular, any compact subgroup of $G_\theta$ is contained in a maximal one and all maximal compact subgroups of $G_\theta$ are conjugate (to $K^c$). \end{theorem}
+Then any compact subgroup $L$ of $G_\theta$ is conjugate to a subgroup of $K^c$ by an element of $P_\theta$.
+Also every compact subgroup of $G_\theta$ is contained in a maximal one.
+Thus all maximal compact subgroups of $G_\theta$ are conjugate (to $K^c$). \end{theorem}

 \begin{proof} We give a simplified version of Cartan's proof, due to G. D. Mostow.